cstratopoulos/JsonConverter/README.md

 ## Compiler requirements

-This library is built with C++17 and tested regularly on
+This library requires a C++17-compatible compiler with decent support for the C++17 standard library.
+The following are tested as part of the CI process:

-- Visual Studio 15.9
+- Linux
+    - GCC 7 & 8

-- Clang 5, 6, 7
+    - Clang 4, 5, 6, 7 using `libc++`

-- GCC 7, 8
+- Mac
+    - XCode 10.1

+On Windows, Visual Studio 15.9 is supported but not yet part of CI builds pending its inclusion on Azure DevOps hosted instances.

+Unit tests for all Linux builds are additionally run under `valgrind`, and a Clang 7 build is performed with undefined behavior and address sanitizers enabled.

 ## Dependencies

 As mentioned, the library is built on top of [RapidJSON](https://github.com/Tencent/rapidjson).
-Aside from RapidJSON, the library uses some headers from Boost, [Date](https://github.com/HowardHinnant/date), and Range-v3 (see below for remarks).
+Aside from RapidJSON, the library uses some headers from Boost, [Date](https://github.com/HowardHinnant/date), and [Range v3](https://github.com/ericniebler/range-v3/).
 The Boost libraries used are
- - [Config](https://www.boost.org/doc/libs/1_67_0/libs/config/doc/html/index.html) for detecting Windows-specific functionality,
+ - [Config](https://www.boost.org/doc/libs/1_68_0/libs/config/doc/html/index.html) for detecting Windows-specific functionality,
- - [Core](https://www.boost.org/doc/libs/1_67_0/libs/core/doc/html/index.html) for printing type decorators,
+ - [Core](https://www.boost.org/doc/libs/1_68_0/libs/core/doc/html/index.html) for printing type decorators,
- - [Mp11](https://www.boost.org/doc/libs/1_67_0/libs/mp11/doc/html/mp11.html) for various template metaprogramming,
+ - [Mp11](https://www.boost.org/doc/libs/1_68_0/libs/mp11/doc/html/mp11.html) for various template metaprogramming,
- - [Pointer Container](https://www.boost.org/doc/libs/1_67_0/libs/ptr_container/doc/ptr_container.html) for the machinery behind smart pointer conversion, and
+ - [Pointer Container](https://www.boost.org/doc/libs/1_68_0/libs/ptr_container/doc/ptr_container.html) for the machinery behind smart pointer conversion, and
- - [TypeTraits](https://www.boost.org/doc/libs/1_67_0/libs/type_traits/doc/html/index.html) for the detection idiom.
+ - [TypeTraits](https://www.boost.org/doc/libs/1_68_0/libs/type_traits/doc/html/index.html) for the detection idiom.

  Note that Boost >= 1.67 is required.

-Converter uses Range-v3 purely for concept checking on convertible ranges, and for `ranges::action::push_back`.

 The unit tests additionally use a few more Boost libraries:
-- [Assert](https://www.boost.org/doc/libs/1_67_0/libs/assert/doc/html/assert.html) to illustrate customized exception throwing,
+- [Assert](https://www.boost.org/doc/libs/1_68_0/libs/assert/doc/html/assert.html) to illustrate customized exception throwing,
-- [UUID](https://www.boost.org/doc/libs/1_67_0/libs/uuid/doc/uuid.html) as an example of writing a converter for a library type, and
+- [UUID](https://www.boost.org/doc/libs/1_68_0/libs/uuid/doc/uuid.html) as an example of writing a converter for a library type, and
-- [Container](https://www.boost.org/doc/libs/1_67_0/doc/html/container.html) to demonstrate arbitrary serialization of non-STL ranges.
+- [Container](https://www.boost.org/doc/libs/1_68_0/doc/html/container.html) to demonstrate arbitrary serialization of non-STL ranges.

+For authoring tests which perform file I/O, the unit tests require some sort of filesystem library.
+The following are preferred, in order, using `__has_include`:
+1. C++17 filesystem library (`#include <filesystem>`)
+2. C++17 experimental filesystem library (`#include <experimental/filesystem>`)
+3. [Boost.Filesystem](https://www.boost.org/doc/libs/1_68_0/libs/filesystem/doc/index.htm) (`#include <boost/filesystem.hpp>`)

+Depending on the implementation, this may require an additional library link (e.g., `-lstdc++fs`, `-lc++experimemntal`, `-lboost_filesystem`).
+Users are responsible for handling this at the configure step, unless `-DOSSIACO_CONVERTER_BOOST_FS=1` is passed to CMake, in which case `boost_filesystem` will be linkeed automatically.

 ## Features
 The example above demonstrates the basics of polymorphic conversion on classes whose members are all composed of fundamental types.
 Some other features of the library include conversion of...